 A co-author is any person who has made a significant contribution to a journal article.
 They also share responsibility and accountability for the results.
 If more than one author writes an article, you’ll choose one person to be the corresponding author.
 This person will handle all correspondence about the article and sign the publishing agreement on behalf of all the authors.
 The corresponding author is responsible for ensuring that all the authors’ contact details are correct.
-You should all agree on the order in which your names will appear in the article.
-Please also ensure that your affiliations are correct, as explained below.
+All authors must agree on the order in which their names will appear in the article.
+Please also ensure that each author’s affiliations are correct, as explained below.

 If you are a named co-author, this means that you: